vEnhance/1802/src/appendix.typ

 #todo[write this section]

+#pagebreak()

-== Deriving the algebraic definition of dot product from the geometric one (longer but easier to come up with) <appendix-dotpf-geo>
+= Deriving the algebraic definition of dot product from the geometric one (longer but easier to come up with) <appendix-dotpf-geo>

 The proof in @appendix-dotpf-alg might seem magical.
 Indeed, it's so short because it's cheating in some way: